Close Menu

 If there are costs in your case, then you pay for those costs.
 But the costs are usually less than $100.
 Usually the only cost is to pay for medical records.
 You owe costs whether we win or lose your case.
 Again, attorney fees are paid from your back benefit.

 To hire most lawyers, you have to pay a fee upfront.
 However, you can’t do that because you don’t have a job.
 We understand that.
 Which is why you only pay an attorney fee to us if we win your SSD and SSI case.
-If you need stroke SSD benefits, contact us today.
+If you need stroke SSD benefits, then contact us today.

 American Top Attorneys Badge